 The Set Position

-Almost all of the scenarios in which pitchers balk occur in the set position.
+Almost all of the scenarios in which pitchers Balk occur in the set position.
 Pitchers throw from one of two deliveries: the wind-up or the set position.
-When there are no runners on base pitchers often will throw from the set position.
-This is when their body faces the batter and they step back rock and throw.
+When there are no runners on base, pitchers often will throw from the set position.
+This is when their bodies face the batter, and they step back, rock, and throw.

-An interesting note is that when the pitcher attempts to pick off a runner (at any base) they do not have to come to a complete stop.
-The complete stop is only required for a pitch to home plate.
+An interesting note is that when the pitcher attempts to pick off a runner (at any base), they do not have to come to a complete stop.
+A complete stop is only required for a pitch to home plate.

 You may wonder why a pitcher would want to stand on the mound without the ball.
 The simple answer is the hidden ball trick.
 The hidden ball trick is when an infielder hides the ball in their glove and then tries to catch the runner leading off their base.
 When this occurs, the pitcher cannot be on the mound.

 When a pitcher attempts to pick off a base runner, they must make a move to throw to the base.
-What this means is that from the set position, a pitcher can’t just make a throw without stepping towards the base first.
+What this means is that, from the set position, a pitcher can’t just make a throw without stepping toward the base first.

 A pitcher cannot throw to an unoccupied base if he is still standing on the rubber.

 First base is the only base that you cannot fake a throw to without stepping off the rubber first.
 If you make a move towards first – you have to throw to first.
 Any time that a pitcher steps off the rubber, they can throw or fake a throw to any base.
 However, the pitcher cannot fake a pickoff move to first.

 In addition to first base, pitchers cannot make a fake move to a base that is not occupied by a runner.
 For example, if there is a runner on first, the pitcher cannot fake a throw to third and then try to pick the runner off at first.
 This would be considered a Balk.